MahnoorShahbaz/Credit-Card-Fraud-Detection/README.md

 pip install -r requirements.txt
 Download dataset from Kaggle and place in data/ folder Run notebooks in order (01 → 05)
-Results will be saved in results/ director
+Results will be saved in results/ directory.

 ## Team Contributions
 Task,                        Mahnoor Shahbaz  ,  Areeba Sohail